liryan1/mystery/Updates.md

 7. Read on Shannon information entropy.
 Construct Huffman tree from a probability distribution
 8. generate nth fibonacci number with O(log n) time

+# System Design Questions
+* You have a server that can handle 10 requests per second.
+How would you handle a situation when 20 requests come?

 # Questions
 1. In recursive functions, python allows function inside.
 Say if you need the recursive function to pass in additional parameters.
 How do we deal with this in C++?
+2. LRU Cache #include issue
+3. distributed systems, parallel programming
+4. General considerations for OO design
+5.

 # Progress and Notes
 Some progress updates